agh-glk/fcs/docs/source/server/task_server.rst

       ID of package with links.

    .. py:attribute:: processing_crawlers

+      List of working Crawling Units assigned to this Task Server.

    .. py:attribute:: status

+      Task Server's status (see :py:class:`Status`)

    .. py:attribute:: crawled_links

+      List of crawled links.

    .. py:attribute:: stats_reset_time

       Object used for computing time period from which the server efficiency statistics are collected.